Vishvesh-rao/starknet-test-box/README.md

 ### #compile_starknet.mjs

-This contract is main module with regards to the compilation of cairo contracts store in `<project-root>/contracts/starkent/`.
+This contract is main module with regards to the compilation of cairo contracts stored in `<project-root>/contracts/starkent/`.

 This imports `cairo_transpiler.mjs` module